 c.
 Competitive analysis

 d.
-A SWOT analysis of your current messaging and branding
+A SWOT analysis of your current messaging and branding - Research and data analysis and insights identification

 a.
 Target audience segment personas